Factors to Consider Before Using a Soybean Seed Treatment

 Nematicide Seed Treatments

-Have fields with a history of plant-parasitic nematodes.
+Fields have a history of plant-parasitic nematodes.

 Inoculants

+Although not a seed treatment, inoculants may be applied to soybean seeds at planting.
+Soybean has the unique ability to form a symbiotic relationship with a soil bacterium, Bradyrhizobium japonicum, which forms nodules on the roots that can biologically fix nitrogen.
+During this process, atmospheric nitrogen (N) is converted into a form that soybean plants can use.
 Because of this symbiotic relationship, soybean farmers typically do not apply N fertilizer to soybean, but may consider applying soil inoculants that contain B. japonicum on or near the seed to ensure that biological nitrogen fixation occurs.

-Are planting into a field with no history of soybean production.
+Fields have no history of soybean production.

 Also, be aware that:

-Your tillage method does not influence the need for inoculant.
+Tillage systems do not influence the need for inoculant.

 There are no known harmful effects from applying inoculants.